Afro-Mexicans: Bananas and plantains

-Both bananas and plantains originate from Eastern Asia, but by the time of European colonization they were readily available on the African continent where they would make their way to the new world.
+Both bananas and plantains originate from East Asia.
+However, by the time of European colonization, they were readily available on the African continent, where they would make their way to the new world.
 Bananas were reported in Mexico as early as the mid-1500s.
 The word banana itself derives from the wolof word banana.

 Okra

 Although not common, okra is primarily consumed in the northern region of Mexico, where it is called ocra and the southern region of Mexico where it is called quimbombó.
 The word ocra and okra derive from the Igbo word okuru in reference to the same plant.
 The word quimbombó derives from the Kimbundu word Ki-ngombo.

 Cowpeas

 Cowpeas, the main variety of which being black-eyed peas are another uncommon crop of Mexico but in the state of Guanajuato where they are called Vericonas.
 Cowpeas originate and were domesticated in West Africa and made their way to the new world vis the Trans-atlantic slave trade.
-By the 1500s the state of Guanajuato was noted for its large African population where by 1580 roughly 800 slaves were reported working in a singular mine.
+By the 1500s, the state of Guanajuato was noted for its large African population where by 1580, roughly 800 slaves were reported working in a singular mine.